Mass Transit DLC Review

 Cable cars to nature reserve

+The new transport types are the main attraction, and justifiably so.
+They all look great and fill gaps in the base game.
+That said, they don’t actually replace any existing transport type or do the same job better.
 That’s actually a good thing, although it can feel a little underwhelming at first.
 The monorail is like an overground metro in terms of its stats and performance, but visually it fills a totally different role and therefore suits different parts of your city.

 The cable cars, blimps and ferries are all low capacity options.
 Try to use them on major commuter lines and their limitations become immediately apparent.
 Blimps, especially, have a low limit on passenger throughput that’s determined by how long it takes for them to land and takeoff.